 Since I wear the same low bun daily, I switched to only using satin scrunchies or wooden hair forks which I shared in this picture.
 I don’t use the same bands that I use when banding my hair.
 If I truly desire a more polished look, I use flax seed gel but still no brushes.
 More often than not, frizzy edges is the daily look.

 As long as my scalp is clean and my hair is moisturized, detangled, and organized, I don’t bother much more with my hair’s appearance.
 When I was taking photos for this article it really occurred to me how little time I spend perfecting curls like I used to.
-I enjoy seeing my hair texture which is why I no longer use combs and brushes, but I prefer to keep my hair protected and out of the way.
-I also like to wear head wraps like the one shown.
+I enjoy seeing my hair texture, but I prefer to keep my hair protected and out of the way.
+I also like to sometimes wear head wraps like the one shown.

 Night Time Routine